tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Enabling_Hyperloop.md

 ### Creating new Hyperloop-enabled project

-With Appcelerator Studio open and logged in, follow these steps to create a new Hyperloop-enabled project:
+Follow these steps to create a new Hyperloop-enabled project:

 1. Open **New Mobile App** **Project** wizard.